tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “He is.”

 “Sorry, I thought I knew all of his friend’s parents.
-Oscar isn’t here at the moment, he’s with his dad.”
+Oscar isn’t here at the moment.
+He’s with his dad.”

 “I see,” she said, looking disappointed.